 Scientific foundation models extend the breakthroughs of large language models and computer vision into science.
-Trained on massive unlabeled scientific data — experiments, simulations, papers, instrument logs — they learn generalizable, transferable knowledge across chemistry, materials, biology, and beyond without task-specific supervision.
+Trained on massive unlabeled scientific data, including experiments, simulations, papers, instrument logs, they learn generalizable, transferable knowledge across chemistry, materials, biology, and beyond without task-specific supervision.
 Coupled with AI agents that can plan experiments, run tools, and interpret results, they accelerate discovery from hypothesis generation to validation.

 This effort started as an MICDE Initiative on Scientific Foundation Models in May 2023, and morphed into the Center for Foundation Models & AI Agents for Science in September 2024.
 We are supported by Los Alamos National Laboratory, NSF NAIRR, NVIDIA, OpenAI and Microsoft.